pk80/GitandHub/README.md

     git log --graph --oneline --all -4
     ----
     ```
-    - see the contents of the pull request in github
+    - see the contents of the pull request in GitHub
 6. Git Forks and Pull Requests
     - Pull Requests
         - Pull requests allow you to inform fellow contributors about changes that have been made to a branch in Git